rishijatia/fantasy-pl-mcp/claude_instructions/fixture_support.md

 ## Troubleshooting

+### Common Issues and Solutions

+#### API-Related Issues
-- **API Connection Issues**: Check that your FPL API connection is working by verifying the response from basic API calls
+- **API Connection Issues**:
+  - Check that your FPL API connection is working by verifying the response from basic API calls
+  - Look for error messages in the logs
+  - Test API endpoints directly using httpx in a Python script to isolate the issue
+  - Verify rate limiting isn't causing problems

+#### Data-Related Issues
+- **Incorrect Parsing**:
-- **Incorrect Parsing**: If fixture data doesn't look right, check the JSON structure of the API response
+  - If fixture data doesn't look right, check the JSON structure of the API response
+  - Use print statements or logging to debug the structure
+  - Verify team and player mappings are working correctly
+  - Check for unexpected null values in the API response

+#### Integration Issues
-- **MCP Inspector Connection**: If MCP Inspector can't connect, check that your server is running properly
+- **MCP Inspector Connection**:
+  - If MCP Inspector can't connect, check that your server is running properly
+  - Verify the correct ports are being used
+  - Check for any error messages in the terminal where you ran the server
+  - Restart the Inspector and server if needed

+#### Claude Desktop Issues
-- **Claude Desktop Integration**: If Claude can't use your tools, check Claude's logs at `~/Library/Logs/Claude/mcp*.log`
+- **Claude Desktop Integration**:
+  - If Claude can't use your tools, check Claude's logs at `~/Library/Logs/Claude/mcp*.log`
+  - Verify the path in `claude_desktop_config.json` is correct
+  - Ensure permissions are set correctly
+  - Try reinstalling the server with a fresh configuration

+### Debugging Tips

+1. **Use logging extensively**: Add debug log statements to track the flow of execution
+2. **Check API responses**: Print raw API responses to understand their structure
+3. **Test incrementally**: Test each function in isolation before testing the whole system
+4. **Verify data types**: Ensure you're handling expected data types correctly

 ## Blank and Double Gameweek Support